 - Some disorders of the hypothalamus, which in turn produces the hormone which stimulates ACTH.
 For example, tumours, injury, surgery, radiotherapy, or infection involving the hypothalamus.

 - Long-term use of steroid medicines such as prednisolone.
 Steroid medicines are similar to cortisol.
 They are sometimes used to treat arthritis, cancer, and various other conditions.
 If you take a steroid medicine for several weeks or more, you stop making ACTH and cortisol, as the steroid medicine takes over the role of cortisol.
 If you suddenly stop taking the steroid medicine, it takes quite some time for the pituitary and adrenal glands to get back into the normal making of ACTH and cortisol.
-Therefore, if you stop the medicine suddenly, you have no cortisol or steroid medicine equivalent.
+Therefore, if you stop the medicine suddenly, adrenal insufficiency occurs because you have no cortisol or steroid medicine equivalent.
 You can then quickly develop symptoms similar to an Addisonian crisis (see below).

 The rest of this leaflet deals only with autoimmune Addison's disease.